PoisotLab/EcologicalNetworks.jl/doc/fsteps.md

 elements are all floating point numbers between 0 and 1.
 The type of **A** is *always* `A::Array{Float64, 2}` (a two-dimensional array of floats).
 If required, additional arguments are given as *keyword arguments*.

-# Wrappers

-There are, currently, two wrappers.
-The first is used to generate random Bernoulli networks.
-The second is used to optimize modularity.
-Both are highly experimental and should probably not be trusted too much.

 # Use-cases